brevzin/brevzin.github.io/_posts/2022-05-17-optional-assignment.md

 Third, even more than that, copy-assignment would actually be a _pessimization_ for the `Optional<T&>` case. `Optional<T&>`'s storage would be a `T*`.
 The destroy + copy construct algorithm here actually devolves into a defaulted copy assignment operator, and the whole type ends up being trivially copyable.
 Which is great.
 But the copy-assign algorithm requires actually having a user-defined assignment operator, making this case no longer trivially copyable.
 As this type is almost exclusively used as either a parameter or return type, this is a big hit.
 Using `Optional<T&>`, at least in my experience, is much more common than copy-assigning an `Optional<U>` (for types `U` where copy-assign is more performant than destroy + copy construct).

 The only argument to be made in favor the copy-assign implementation for `Optional<T&>`'s copy assignment operator is for consistency - that what `Optional<T>`'s copy assignment operator does is invoke the underlying type's copy assignment, therefore the same should hold for `Optional<T&>`.
-But as I've noted, this premise doesn't actually hold: there is no such requirement for `Optional<T>`'s copy assignment, so there is no such consistency (and note that copy assignment wouldn't always copy assign, even if that's the model we choose).
+But as I've noted, this premise doesn't actually hold: there is no such requirement for `Optional<T>`'s copy assignment, so there is no such consistency (and even the copy assignment model doesn't always lead to copy assignment, only sometimes).

 This argument isn't especially close.